Election Reflection II: Labour’s Journey Back to the Future

 ‘[We’ve] had these two arguments.
 One is: is [Corbyn] electable?
 And the other is about the real issues.
 And the second one has been shielded because we’ve been having the first argument.’

-Therefore, whilst Labour MPs will at least temporarily fall in line, the media’s past mirroring of the Labour leader’s habit for being ‘long on passion and short on details’ will surely give way to a more sober and serious critique of the possible impact of a Jeremy Corbyn premiership.
+Therefore, whilst Labour MPs will at least temporarily fall in line, the media’s past mirroring of the Labour leader’s habit for being ‘long on passion and short on details’ will surely give way to a more sober and serious critique of the possible impact of a Corbyn premiership.
 Every untruth, every policy misstep and every piece of historical baggage will suddenly take on a new weight and significance, whilst his economic and social reform agenda will be scrutinised forensically like never before.

-The resulting impact of the financial crash, alongside the unmitigated disaster of the Iraq War, provided those on the old Left of the party with all the ammunition they needed to argue for change.
-But whilst those such as John Cruddas and Maurice Glasman attempted to carefully work through policy that at least tried to deal with the foundational issues that lay at the heart of New Labour’s concessions to Thatcherism, Corbyn and company simply gave blanket condemnations of Blairism and argued that the party just needed to press rewind on the preceding decades.
+The resulting impact of the financial crash, alongside the disaster of the Iraq War, provided those on the old Left of the party with ammunition to argue for change.
+But whilst those such as John Cruddas and Maurice Glasman attempted carefully to work through policy that at least tried to deal with the foundational issues that lay at the heart of New Labour’s concessions to Thatcherism, Corbyn and company simply gave blanket condemnations of Blairism and argued that the party just needed to press rewind on the preceding decades.
 Not only has this left the party lashed to the mast with answers that were well and truly tried and which well and truly failed, but they have been left unable to offer answers to the new issues of our day.
-It is incredible that in such a volatile moment in our political history, with Brexit negotiations, repeated calls for Scottish independence, increasing terrorist attacks, unprecedented mass migration and so much more, that the leader of the opposition thus far has remained unable or unwilling to provide substantial responses to the country’s most pressing concerns and is instead more comfortable discussing pet policies such as the wholesale renationalisation of the railways.
-This needs to change, but it will only happen if Jeremy Corbyn is willing to draw on the strengths and traditions of all areas of his party.
+It is incredible that in such a volatile moment in our political history, with Brexit, repeated calls for Scottish independence, increasing terrorist attacks, mass migration and so much more, that the leader of the opposition thus far has remained unable or unwilling to provide substantial responses to the country’s most pressing concerns and is instead more comfortable discussing pet policies such as the wholesale renationalisation of the railways.
+This needs to change, but it will only happen if Jeremy Corbyn is willing to draw on the strengths and traditions of all quarters of his party.